ampproject/amphtml/extensions/amp-gpt/amp-gpt.md

 Bento enabled components in standalone use are highly interactive through their API.
 In Bento standalone use, the element's API replaces AMP Actions and events and [`amp-bind`](https://amp.dev/documentation/components/amp-bind/?format=websites).

-The `amp-gpt-ad` component API is accessible by including the following script tag in your document:
+The `amp-gpt` component API is accessible by including the following script tag in your document:

 ```
-await customElements.whenDefined('amp-gpt-ad-component');
+await customElements.whenDefined('amp-gpt-component');
-const api = await GptAd.getApi();
+const api = await Gpt.getApi();
 ```

-The `amp-gpt-ad` API allows you to register and respond to the following events:
+The `amp-gpt` API allows you to register and respond to the following events:

 **event 1**
 Explanation of event, proper syntax/arguments.